-Two years ago my Mom gifted me a facial for my birthday.
-I did not really know what to think, I was still the girl who splashed water her face at night and slept with eye makeup on!
+Two years ago, my mom gifted me a facial for my birthday.
+I did not really know what to think, I was still the girl who splashed water on her face at night and slept with eye makeup on!
 I had never really paid attention to my skin — I had been blessed with good skin for the most part and never really had to worry.
 Well, let me tell you, it was AHmazing.
 Not only was it so relaxing, but also very informative!
 She told me all about the importance of taking care of my skin.

 So began my skin care routine.

 Then I got into essential oils.
 Wow, that took things to a whole new level!
 My favorite oil to use on my face is Frankincense.
-Naturally, I had to come up with a skin cream that included it….Frankincense face cream!
+Naturally, I had to come up with a skin cream that included it… Frankincense face cream!

 A little bit about the other oils I chose, and why I chose them…